ehtick/Metalama.Samples/examples/comparison/Metalama.Samples.Comparison1/README.md

 We used compile-time template parameters (including type parameters) to pass data from the `BuildAspect` method to the templates.
 We generated slightly different code for value and reference types using compile-time conditions.

 However, we've limited ourselves to very simple cases.
 In the next article, we'll explore how to handle type inheritance in reference types.

+In the next article, we will add support for type inheritance.